Meet our amazing Team

-Joel is a teacher with over 20 years’ experience working across mainstream primary, secondary and special schools in London and Essex.
+Joel is a teacher with over 20 years’ experience working across mainstream Primary, Secondary and Special schools in London and Essex.
 He was the pastoral lead in his role as Deputy Head teacher at a Special School in Colchester for 6 years.
 He is an advanced trainer in behaviour management and now he is operational Lead with Essex Steps, training schools across Essex, on understanding and managing difficult behaviour.
 Previously, Joel was head of physical education and sport at a boys’ secondary comprehensive in inner city London.
-Upon his arrival in Essex in 2004 Joel worked successfully as a partnership development manager for a school sport partnership which involved supporting schools in delivering high quality P.E and sport until he took up his current position in 2010.
+Upon his arrival in Essex in 2004, Joel worked successfully as a partnership development manager for a school sport partnership which involved supporting schools in delivering high quality P.E and sport until he took up his current position in 2010.
 Joel is passionate about helping children achieve and overcome barriers and challenges.
-Joel is married to Sonia and they have three sons, age 13, 15 and 18.
+Joel is married to Sonia and they have three sons, age 16, 18 and 21.

 Chris has worked in the banking sector for over 14 years and works with a portfolio of Accountants, Solicitors and Financial Advisors to assist with the banking needs of their clients.
-Chris runs a book of high value and influential private and commercial customers that he works very closely with.
 Chris also runs a 7 day a week retail bank in Colchester and looks after a team of 15 staff.

-Chris is also a Board Director of the Colchester Town Centre BID (Business Improvement District), a Trustee of The Robin Cancer Trust Charity and has also been named as a Colchester Ambassador.
-Chris lives in Colchester and is engaged to his partner of 12 years and has 2 children, 16 and 6.
+Chris is also a Board Director of the Colchester Town Centre BID (Business Improvement District).
+Chris lives in Colchester with his fiancé and 2 children.